· By Ryan Solberg, Broker #BK3354351

 - Want walkability? → Baldwin Park

-- Want schools? → Winter Park or Oviedo
+- Want the longest school track record? → Winter Park or Oviedo

-- Want balanced? → Lake Nona (appreciation + growth + stability)
+- Want balanced growth + stability? → Lake Nona

 Cost of Living in Lake Nona

-Hidden Costs: Lake Nona homes are newer (2010-2026), so maintenance is lower than older established neighborhoods.
-Landscape maintenance, HOA management, and basic upkeep are the primary costs.
+Hidden Costs: Lake Nona homes are newer (2005-2026), so maintenance tends to run lower than older established neighborhoods.
+Landscape upkeep, HOA dues, and basic maintenance are the primary ongoing costs.

 Buyer Personas